apostolos-k/ntua-softeng-project/api-backend/README.md

 ## Https server
-For running the https server, generate your key and certificate by running the following cpmmand on terminal:
+For running the https server, generate your key and certificate by running the following command on terminal:

 ```bash
   openssl req -nodes -new -x509 -keyout server.key -out server.cert